 - You will be redirected to the Windows Update.
 Click on Advanced options.

-Even more, we recommend downloading DriverFix, a dedicated tool that will keep the installed drivers up-to-date.
+The method showcased above is manual and often tiring, so we recommend downloading DriverFix, a reliable tool that will keep the installed drivers up-to-date.

 2. Run the Windows Update troubleshooter

 - Click the Windows button and select Settings.

 - Select System from the left pane, scroll down on the right pane, and click on Troubleshoot.